-The first documented offense of academic misconduct will result in a minimum of 0% on the assignment.
+- The first documented offense results in minimum of 0% on the assignment;

-The second documented offense of academic misconduct will result in a minimum of
+- The second documented offense results in minimum of

 - 0% on the assignment;

-- “F” or “U” in the course.
-Students who wish to appeal an “F” or “U” in the course must follow the procedures for appeal of a final grade; and
+- “F” or “U” in the course, which may be appealed using the procedures for appeal of a final grade, and

 Only under certain conditions will a formal grade appeal be granted to a graduate student who feels a grade was assigned improperly or unfairly.
 The sole basis for an appeal is to determine whether the student’s final grade was assigned fairly within the grading system adopted by the faculty member.
 The subjective or qualitative judgment of a faculty member cannot be challenged.
 For example, a grade received on a paper cannot be appealed.
 Only factual and objective elements of a student record are within the scope of an appeal.